Brave's search engine rivals Google, promising its users that they can browse the Internet without leaving a trace.

 However, even if you do not use Brave, you can try the search engine from any browser at search.brave.com.

-Although no specific date has been set for the official launch of the search engine, it will be option for Brave browser later in 2021.
+Although no specific date has been set for the official release of the search engine, the default selection for the Brave browser will be made later in 2021.

 During the first beta, the search engine will not display ads.